kwchurch/GEE/README.md

 recommend starting GEE from a ProNE embedding for a simpler case with fewer rows and fewer columns.

-* fewer rows: start with ProNE based on a subgraph of G
+* fewer rows: start with ProNE based on a subgraph of $G$
 * fewer columns: start with ProNE with fewer hidden dimensions

 <h2>Notation</h2>